atullanka/stat159-fall2016-hw03/code/README.md

-This folder contains the code
+This folder contains all the code required for the regrssion analysis.
+The subfolders in here are the scripts to run the analysis, the functions that determine various indices for regression, and tests that verify the accuracy of the function.